alexncrsc/IntroductionToRobotics/README.md

-Introduction to Robotics (2023 - 2024)#
+# 👾 Introduction to Robotics (2023 - 2024) 👾

-Description
+##  Description

-This repo is all about diving into the fascinating world of robotics! 🤖 It's the hub for all the exciting lab homeworks we tackle during the 3rd year at the Faculty of Mathematics and Computer Science, University of Bucharest.
-Each homework is a unique adventure, packed with requirements, nifty implementation details, and a treasure trove of code and image files.
+This repo is all about the homework assignments from the Introduction to Robotics course.
+I'm pretty excited to see what interesting robots I will create.
+Every project will be explained in detail, so you can be a part of the journey with me.
+Let's build together!

+##  Homework 1

+TBA
+(...)